 I don't think my whole life insurance or CPF is income streams that are attainable soon, so I didn't list those, as well as similar assets.

 Not every stream of income is replicable, but some streams should come first.
 Even millionaires developed one stream of income at a time.
 For a start, you can polish up your stream of income by ensuring it has higher returns and lower risks.
 You also want people who can work for you and are accountable for your money when things go wrong.
-Speak to an investment specialist who has a track record and integrity for Financial Advice below.
-Money Maverick
+If you enjoyed the article or have some thoughts or comments on how you can start developing your streams of income, do like - comment and subscribe!

 Edited by Tina